Hitask/play-messagefiles/README.md

 * This directory must contain directories with message files.
 Name of each directory must be the name of specific locale.
 * Module uses `application.langs` parameter in order to load only required locales.
 * Each message file must have `.properties` extension.
+* In Dev mode Play forces to reload messages almost each request (sometimes it is an inappropriate).
+In order to load messages only once in Dev mode (exactly like it happens in Prod mode) you may consider using `messagefiles.forceLoadOnce` parameter.
+Set it to `true` and messages will be loaded only once like in Prod mode.
+In Prod mode this parameter does not affect module behaviour - messages will be loaded only once even if you set the parameter to `false`.

 ## Author